michael-steinert/PromptEngineeringEssentials/README.md

 ### Benefits of Prompt Engineering

 - _Prompt Engineering_ is the fastest and most cost-effective Way to leverage Large Language Models (LLMs).
 By engaging with an LLM through well-crafted Questions, Statements, or Instructions, Practitioners can fine-tune Outputs to meet specific Needs.
-- Effective Prompt Techniques provice Businesses with several Benefits:
+- Effective Prompt Techniques provide Businesses with several Benefits:
   - **Boost a Model's Performance and Safety**: Techniques like RLHF enhance Model Output Quality and ensure Alignment with ethical Standards.
   - **Integrate Domain Knowledge and external Tools**: Augment the Model’s Performance without requiring Fine-tuning by incorporating additional Tools and external Data into Prompts.
 - **Harness the full Capabilities of Language Models**: Explore and utilize Models’ wide Range of Functionalities.
 RLHF refines Model Interactions, enabling better handling of complex or sensitive Prompts.